LibertyDSNP/dsnp-verifiable-credentials/README.md

 This library utilizes a number of open source projects and the authors are grateful for the efforts of the following projects:

-* [Digital Bazaar](https://www.digitalbazaar.com/)'s libraries for JSON Linked Data, Verifiable Credentials, Data Integrity proofs, Multikeys, and eddsa/ed25519 cryptography
+* [Digital Bazaar](https://www.digitalbazaar.com/)'s libraries for DID resolution, JSON Linked Data, Verifiable Credentials, Data Integrity proofs, Multikeys, and eddsa/ed25519 cryptography
-* [Decentralized Identity Foundation](https://identity.foundation/)'s framework for DID resolution
 * [Ajv JSON schema validator](https://ajv.js.org/)

 # Usage